Bongeka Gamede: FC Nordsjælland

-She signed for Elitedivisionen club FC Nordsjælland in 2024.
+She signed for Danish A-Liga club FC Nordsjælland in 2024.

 International career

 A former South African under-17 and under-20 international, she was included in the South African squad for the 2019 FIFA Women's World Cup despite having never previously represented the national team at senior level.
 A tourism student at the University of the Western Cape, she had to postpone her first year exams to appear at the tournament.
 She made her international debut in a pre-World Cup friendly against Norway on 2 June 2019, coming on as a substitute in South Africa's 7–2 defeat.